src-d/jgit-spark-connector/README.md

 You should have a [bblfsh daemon](https://github.com/bblfsh/bblfshd) container running to link the jupyter container (see Pre-requisites).

-When the spark-api-jupyter container starts it will show you an URL that you can open in your browser.
+When the engine-jupyter container starts it will show you an URL that you can open in your browser.

 # Development